 Achieving widespread food and nutritional security for the world’s poorest people is more complex than simply boosting production.
 Biofortification of maize and wheat helps increase the vitamins and minerals in these key crops.
 CIMMYT helps families grow and eat provitamin A enriched maize, zinc-enhanced maize and wheat varieties, and quality protein maize.
 CIMMYT also works on improving food health and safety, by reducing mycotoxin levels in the global food chain.
 Mycotoxins are produced by fungi that colonize in food crops, and cause health problems or even death in humans or animals.
 Worldwide, CIMMYT helps train food processors to reduce fungal contamination in maize, and promotes affordable technologies and training to detect mycotoxins and reduce exposure.

 Health and nutrition

-In 2018, we published more than 200 stories related to maize and wheat science around the world.
+This year, we published more than 250 stories related to maize and wheat science around the world.
 Here are some of our favorites.

 Celebrating whole grains as an integral part of healthy, sustainable — and delicious — diets.

 CIMMYT maize and wheat quality experts explain the importance of whole grains for healthy diets.

 A growing number of smallholders in southern Zimbabwe adopt provitamin-A maize after collective learning and knowledge transfer initiative.

 It’s that time of the year when pollution levels start increasing, but two factors may help north India avoid the ‘airpocalypse’ this time.